Locate-Then-Examine: Grounded Region Reasoning Improves Detection of AI-Generated Images: Abstract

 \section{Abstract}

-The rapid growth of AI-generated imagery has blurred the boundary between real and synthetic content, raising critical concerns for digital integrity.
-Vision-language models (VLMs) offer interpretability through explanations but often fail to detect subtle artifacts in high-quality synthetic images.
-We propose \textbf{ZoomIn}, a two-stage forensic framework that improves both accuracy and interpretability.
-Mimicking human visual inspection, ZoomIn first scans an image to locate suspicious regions and then performs a focused analysis on these zoomed-in areas to deliver a grounded verdict.
-To support training, we introduce \textbf{MagniFake}, a dataset of 20,000 real and high-quality synthetic images annotated with bounding boxes and forensic explanations, generated through an automated VLM-based pipeline.
-Our approach achieves 96.39\% accuracy with strong generalization across external datasets, and providing human-understandable explanations grounded in visual evidence.
+The rapid growth of AI-generated imagery has blurred the boundary between real and synthetic content, raising practical concerns for digital integrity.
+Vision-language models (VLMs) can provide natural language explanations, but standard one-pass classifiers often miss subtle artifacts in high-quality synthetic images and offer limited grounding in the pixels.
+We propose \textbf{Locate-Then-Examine} (LTE), a two-stage VLM-based forensic framework that first localizes suspicious regions and then re-examines these crops together with the full image to refine the real vs. AI-generated verdict and its explanation.
+LTE explicitly links each decision to localized visual evidence through region proposals and region-aware reasoning.
+To support training and evaluation, we introduce \textbf{TRACE}, a dataset of 20,000 real and high-quality synthetic images with region-level annotations and automatically generated forensic explanations, constructed by a VLM-based pipeline with additional consistency checks and quality control.
+Across TRACE and multiple external benchmarks, LTE achieves competitive accuracy and improved robustness while providing human-understandable, region-grounded explanations suitable for forensic deployment.